-careful skin examination and consideration of brain and spine MRI to check for arteriovenous malformations.
-Furthermore, EPHB4 variant pathogenicity was demonstrated in this study for six of the seven novel VUS investigated and highlights the usefulness of protein expression and subcellular localization studies to predict the pathogenesis of VUS.
+In conclusion, several reports have shown that monoallelic EPHB4 variants can cause a spectrum of arteriovenous and lymphovenous disorders, but our findings add more complexity to this.
+We introduce a possible new phenotype, dominant primary lymphedema, which showed no overlap with LRFH and CM-AVM2 as we currently understand them.
+However, with the observation of overlapping phenotypes between LRFH and CM-AVM2, the EPHB4-associated disease classifications might need a major revision.
+Regardless, a change of clinical practice is required as cases thought to be CM-AVM2 should undergo echocardiography, whilst cases thought to be LRFH should also undergo careful skin examination and consideration of brain and spine MRI to check for arteriovenous malformations.
+Furthermore, EPHB4 variant pathogenicity was demonstrated in this study for six of the seven novel VUSs investigated and highlights the usefulness of protein expression and subcellular localization studies to predict the pathogenesis of VUSs.
 With NGS as a routine method for the diagnosis of inherited disorders, the detection rate for rare and novel variants is growing and inferring the pathogenicity of the identified variants can be challenging.
-Therefore, as suggested by the American College of Medical Genetics and Genomics/ Association for Molecular Pathology (ACMG/AMP) guidelines, 31 a comparable approach is essential for other genes/diseases to maximize diagnostic rates.
+Therefore, as suggested by the ACMG guidelines, a comparable approach is essential for other genes/diseases to maximise diagnostic rates.
 Our study also highlights different EPHB4-related disease mechanisms; however, further research is necessary to expand our knowledge on how they operate at a cellular and molecular level to fully understand the intricate EPHB4 clinical enigma.